Creation, Evolution, and Christian Laypeople

 This essay considers three main clusters of questions lay people raise with their pastors when introduced to the teaching that biological evolution and biblical orthodoxy can be compatible.
-As a pastor and evangelist himself, Keller takes these concerns seriously and offers suggestions for addressing them without requiring believers adopt a particular view or accept a definitive answer.
+As a pastor and evangelist himself, Keller takes these concerns seriously and offers suggestions for addressing them.

 This creates a problem for both doubters and believers.
 Many believers in western culture see the medical and technological advances achieved through science and are grateful for them.
 They have a very positive view of science.
 How then, can they reconcile what science seems to tell them about evolution with their traditional theological beliefs?
 Seekers and inquirers about Christianity can be even more perplexed.
 They may be drawn to many things about the Christian faith, but, they say, “I don’t see how I can believe the Bible if that means I have to reject science.”